 In 1990, when curbside recycling was still new to many communities, San Francisco was already recycling over 25 percent of its trash.
 Nevertheless, the city’s Department of the Environment was concerned about all the garbage still being sent to faraway landfills, so it authorized a “waste characterization” study in 1996 in which engineers looked at exactly what was being sent to the dump.
 What they found was shocking: 33 percent of it was organic material that could have been composted.

-Sign up for the Reasons to be Cheerful newsletter.“It was a combination of food scraps, sticks and leaves,” says Robert Reed, public relations manager at Recology, a resource recovery company that partners with the city.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.“It was a combination of food scraps, sticks and leaves,” says Robert Reed, public relations manager at Recology, a resource recovery company that partners with the city.
 “We have 5,000 restaurants here, so we’re generating a lot of food scraps.”

 All those scraps add up to a heap of emissions, plus the associated costs of disposal.
 “When you put materials in a landfill, you eventually fill that landfill and you have to build another landfill.
 And now you have to ship to greater distances,” says Reed.